 "Some patients who tear their ACL while skiing can get away without surgery.
-Their ligament heals by itself, they will have stable knees and they will be able to do whatever they want, including skiing," study leader Dr. Robert Marx, an orthopedic surgeon in the Sports Medicine and Shoulder Service at Hospital for Special Surgery in New York City, said in a hospital news release.
+Their ligament heals by itself, they will have stable knees and they will be able to do whatever they want, including skiing," study leader Dr. Robert Marx, an orthopedic surgeon in the Sports Medicine Service at Hospital for Special Surgery in New York City, said in a hospital news release.

 "It is a huge deal to avoid surgery," he added.
 "For people who are 40 and over and who have less muscle mass, it takes a long time to recover, sometimes a year."